An essential vitamin Vitamin D is a fat soluble vitamin that is essential for maintaining normal levels of calcium and phosphorus in the the blood.

 Purchase price: Business will provide free or highly discounted products for authors

 Task 1: Write blog post / review about product

 Task 2: Write post on Facebook about product

 Task 3: Write post on Twitter about product

 Task 4: Write post on Instagram about product

-Task 5: Share Amazon review with seller (optional - read first)
+Task 5: Share Amazon review (optional - read first)